ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 ## Metrics

 Metrics are reported every 60 seconds but if there is no traffic, no metric will be reported.
-For the ELB there are two useful dimensions the `AvailabilityZone` and `LoadBalancerName`; the ALB adds a `TargetGroup` dimension.
+For the ELB there are two useful dimensions: the `AvailabilityZone` and `LoadBalancerName`; the ALB adds a `TargetGroup` dimension.

 * SurgeQueueLength - Length of waiting queue - closer to zero the better (up to 1024)

 * SpilloverCount - How many requests are NOT serviced by the load balancer in EXCESS of the QueueLength - closer to zero the better; This is a bad, bad thing.
 Avoid.
-ELB reports a `503 - Service Unavailable`
+ELB reports a `503 - Service Unavailable` to the client in this scenario.

 * Latency - How long a page takes to return